 You’ll study a broad range of units on human health and the causes, prevention, diagnosis and treatment of disease.
 Topics include genetics, genomics, human physiology, cancer, pathology, infection and immunity, molecular and cellular biology, biochemistry and pharmacology.
 This course has been developed in collaboration with the Department for Health and the Department of Pharmacy & Pharmacology at Bath to give you a greater exposure to subjects in human biology and pharmacology.

 In the first two years, you will study a set of core units from the Departments of Biology & Biochemistry, Pharmacy & Pharmacology and Health.
 This will give you a broad practical knowledge base of biomedical sciences and is enhanced in the second year with optional units.

-This course has a research career focus and is not intended for subsequent registration by the Health and Care Professions Council.
-Instead, you will develop fundamental scientific and experimental skills, preparing you for work as a practical scientist in biomedical research.
+This course has a research career focus and is therefore not intended for subsequent registration by the Health and Care Professions Council.
+Instead, you will develop fundamental scientific and experimental skills, preparing you for work as a scientist in biomedical research.